skh1996/ECE-597-Power-Systems-Datasets/README.md

 ## Overview
 This repository serves as a curated library of high-quality, verified datasets for Data-Driven Power System applications.
 The focus is on three critical domains: **Transmission Dynamic Events (PMU/Faults)**, **Distribution Network Topology**, and **Non-Intrusive Load Monitoring (NILM)**.

-The datasets compiled here prioritize real-world grid conditions, verified simulation benchmarks, and include detailed statistics on sampling rates, class balance, and data schemas.
+The datasets compiled here prioritize real-world grid conditions and verified simulation benchmarks, and they include detailed statistics on sampling rates, class balance, and data schemas.

 ---

 ## 1. Transmission Dynamic Events & PMU Data
 **Focus:** Fault detection, oscillation monitoring, and grid stability using Phasor Measurement Units (PMU), SCADA logs, and high-resolution waveforms.
+All datasets exclude device-level maintenance data and are grounded in verified, peer-reviewed publications or official industry benchmarks.

 > 💡 **NAVIGATION TIP:** Click on any dataset name below to view detailed statistics, data schemas, and direct download links.